 PSHE education is a specific school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 Evidence shows that well-delivered PSHE programmes have an impact on both academic and non-academic outcomes for pupils, particularly the most vulnerable and disadvantaged.
-In George Salter Academy all staff are involved in the delivery of PSHE.
+In George Salter Academy all tutors are given regular training and deliver PSHE to their tutor group.
+This has the double advantage of ensuring staff are well prepared to deliver these sensitive topics but also have the established and positive relationships with the students that are more likely to illicit thoughtful, open and honest responses.

-Our Programme of Study for PSHE education (key stages 4 and 5) aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).
+Our Programme of Study for PSHE education aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including British Values, Citizenship, economic wellbeing and aspects of careers education).

 From 2020/21 RSE is compulsory within all Secondary Schools.
 It covers the following topics: Different types of relationships; Sex, sexual health and sexuality; How to recognise, understand and build healthy relationships; The effect of relationships on health and wellbeing, and Healthy and safe online relationships.